-- The State Trail Bike Strategy has now been fully costed and will shortly be presented to Cabinet
+- The State Trail Bike Strategy has now been fully costed and is with Government

-- Secured sympathetic media coverage for riders over the issue of vigilante groups setting traps in the Mundaring area, and met with the CEO of the Mundaring Shire over the issue.
-RTRA now has a positive working relationship with this key local authority.
+- Secured sympathetic media coverage for riders over the issue of vigilante groups setting traps in the Mundaring area, and met with the CEO of various Shires over the issue.
+RTRA now has a positive working relationship with this local authorities.

 - With the State Trail Bike Strategy and costings likely to be presented to Cabinet soon we are anticipating a major lobbying campaign to ensure that the Strategy gets fully funded and is not watered down.